Mirosław Iringh: Legacy

 In June 2005, Mirosław Iringh's daughters transferred a collection of memorabilia about Iringh and Platoon 535 to the Warsaw Uprising Museum in Warsaw where they are currently on display.
 On 31 August 2007 Iringh's daughter, Bogusława Iringh–Nagórska, accepted in her father's name the decoration of the Order of Order of Ľudovít Štúr, 2nd Class, bestowed upon him posthumously by the President of Slovakia Ivan Gašparovič.

 For his wartime achievements, he also received the following medals: Warsaw Cross of the Uprising, Partisan Cross, Armia Krajowa Cross, Cross of Valor (four times), Cross of Merit (twice), Order of Polonia Restituta (Officer's Cross), and Virtuti Militari (V class).

-One of the squares in the Czerniakow part of Warsaw, where his unit engaged in heavy fighting with the Germans is named after him.
+One of the squares in the Czerniaków part of Warsaw, where his unit engaged in heavy fighting with the Germans is named after him.